OpenEvalProject/evals/manuscripts/elife-85275/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01dq60k83 Department of Robotics, Graduate School of Engineering, Tohoku University Sendai Japan
+1. Department of Robotics, Graduate School of Engineering, Tohoku University Sendai Japan ([ROR:01dq60k83](https://ror.org/01dq60k83))
-2. https://ror.org/02hpadn98 Department of Biological Cybernetics, Faculty of Biology, Bielefeld University Bielefeld Germany
+2. Department of Biological Cybernetics, Faculty of Biology, Bielefeld University Bielefeld Germany ([ROR:02hpadn98](https://ror.org/02hpadn98))
-3. https://ror.org/02hpadn98 Centre for Cognitive Interaction Technology, Bielefeld University Bielefeld Germany
+3. Centre for Cognitive Interaction Technology, Bielefeld University Bielefeld Germany ([ROR:02hpadn98](https://ror.org/02hpadn98))

 † Corresponding author

 ## Abstract

 Cyborg control of insect movement is promising for developing miniature, high-mobility, and efficient biohybrid robots.
 However, considering the inter-individual variation of the insect neuromuscular apparatus and its neural control is challenging.
-We propose a hierarchical model including inter-individual variation of muscle properties of three leg muscles involved in propulsion (retractor coxae), joint stiffness (pro- and retractor coxae), and stance-swing transition (protractor coxae and levator trochanteris) in the stick insect Carausius morosus .
+We propose a hierarchical model including inter-individual variation of muscle properties of three leg muscles involved in propulsion (retractor coxae), joint stiffness (pro- and retractor coxae), and stance-swing transition (protractor coxae and levator trochanteris) in the stick insect Carausius morosus.
 To estimate mechanical effects induced by external muscle stimulation, the model is based on the systematic evaluation of joint torques as functions of electrical stimulation parameters.
 A nearly linear relationship between the stimulus burst duration and generated torque was observed.
 This stimulus-torque characteristic holds for burst durations of up to 500ms, corresponding to the stance and swing phase durations of medium to fast walking stick insects.
 Hierarchical Bayesian modeling revealed that linearity of the stimulus-torque characteristic was invariant, with individually varying slopes.
 Individual prediction of joint torques provides significant benefits for precise cyborg control.

 ## Introduction